 |Sizes Available||6 - 12||5 - 11||5 - 12||5 - 12||5 - 11|

 Our Analysis and Test Results

-The Bogs Crandall II Tall is a comfortable and flexible boot made for errands and long workdays.
+The Bogs Crandall II Tall is a comfortable and flexible boot for errands and long workdays.
 We found it exceptionally easy to move in, with great coverage and solid waterproofness.
 Unfortunately, a lack of structure in the upper and an absence of lugs on the outsole made it difficult and somewhat nerve-wracking to walk on icy or snowy surfaces, particularly those that were uneven or on an incline.

-The Crandall II showed a significant temperature change in our ice bath tests and ended up being one of our last choices on snowier, colder winter days.
+The Crandall II showed a significant temperature change in our ice bath tests and became one of our last choices on snowier, colder winter days.
 If you live in a warmer climate and need a boot to get you from point A to point B on winter days, this will do the trick, but it won't provide the same level of traction or warmth that you will find in other boots in our lineup.

 A rubber strap and a flexible neoprene panel are built into the rear top shaft, creating space for those with larger calves, and the strap can easily be cinched down for those who want a tighter fit.
 We love this feature, but if you're not diligent about fastening the strap down, there is enough space for moisture to sneak its way into the boot if you're traveling through high snowdrifts.
 Otherwise, the tall structure kept our pants dry throughout the testing period, no matter what we did.